Masked Pastor In Ghana Claims He Killed More Than 600 Children In Satanic Rituals

 The nation of Ghana, located on West Africa’s Gulf of Guinea, is known for many things, including its stunning tropical rain forest, rare and diverse wildlife and secluded beaches such as those at Busua.
 However, Ghana has a dark side, as well, and rumors of ritual human sacrifices are widely assumed to take place.
-To that point, a pastor in Ghana claimed to have committed hundred of ritual sacrifices, with most of the victims being children, reports the Daily Mail.
+To that point, a pastor in Ghana claimed to have killed more than 675 people in satanic rituals, with over 600 of the victims being children, reports the Daily Mail.

 The pastor made the bizarre claim on video to an interviewer, saying that he had spent 17 years living with the devil.
-He claimed that he performed child sacrifices on 675 people given to him by satan-worshipping doctors and nurses from Ghana.
-The doctors and nurses belonged to an occult group, according to the pastor.
+He claimed that he obtained the 675 people from satan-worshipping doctors and nurses that live in Ghana.
+The doctors and nurses belong to an occult group, according to the pastor.

-Human sacrifice is considered illegal in Ghana, and the man added more insult to his alleged heinous deeds by disguising his identity under a child’s mask.
+Human sacrifice is considered illegal in Ghana, and the man added more insult to his alleged heinous deeds by disguising his identity from authorities under a child’s mask.
 The Ghanian pastor, who appeared to be in his 30s, also claimed that he was born with evil spirits.
 The man additionally told the interviewer that he had over 650 demonic spirits he had personally named that answered his beck and call.

 The pastor’s reasoning for performing the sacrifice was to maintain his power, according to what he told the interviewers in his ‘confession.’
 He said that he has since left the kingdom of Satan.
 The video’s authenticity is debatable, but unfortunately, the business of child sacrifice in some African countries is thriving.